smahara2/Assignment3/README.md

 ## Choreography

-I decided to arrange the content of each page in order of date and time they happened so I start with early life, then university and which are timeless.
+Students are arranged in order of class year.
+Same class years are arranged in alphabetical order